Deafness in Ghana

 Deafness in Ghana carries with it a large social stigma.
 Deafness in Ghana is also a variegated subject, in large part due to government policies, or a lack thereof.
 Deaf Ghanaians choose from a number of sign languages, with the primary one estimated to be Ghanaian Sign Language.
 The exact number of deaf individuals in Ghana is not known for sure, but It is estimated that there are between 110,000 and 211,000 deaf and hard of hearing people in Ghana.
 Deaf awareness in Ghana has been on the rise since the arrival of the educator Andrew Foster from America in 1957.
 There are over a dozen schools teaching deaf Ghanaians, and a number of organizations advocating on behalf of Ghana's deaf population.

 Stigmas

 Deaf Ghanaians face serious social stigma.
-Many hearing Ghanaians think deafness is a curse, sometimes handed down as punishment for a sin made in a previous life.
+Many members of the community think deafness is a curse, often handed down as punishment for a sin made in a previous life.
 This stigma often leads to deaf children being neglected by their parents.
-Experts believe that a lack of understanding of deafness at a popular level leads to ostracization of deaf children, preventing them from achieving important developmental landmarks such as acquiring a language.
+Experts believe that a lack of understanding of deafness at a societal level leads to the rejection of deaf children, preventing them from achieving important developmental landmarks such as acquiring a language.
 Along a similar line, sign language is viewed as a second rate form of communication, and not taught in many schools.
 Perhaps as a result of stigmatization, DHH individuals in Ghana report feeling lonely and isolated.
 It's often the case that a DHH individual's own family doesn't know how to sign.
 Many DHH individuals feel that they can only communicate effectively with other DHH individuals.